-Channel incentive programs and loyalty, what’s the difference?
+Channel loyalty and channel incentive programs, what’s the difference?

 We often hear marketers talk about channel loyalty and channel incentive programs like they are the same thing.
 To help bring some clarity to the subject we thought it might be a good idea to explore the differences.
 An easy place to start is with the definition of each word.
 Merriam-Webster defines these words as follows: